Best Car Insurance in Minnesota for 2025 [Check Out the Top 10 Companies]

 • Driving without a seatbelt

-Should your driver’s license be suspended or revoked you can visit the Minnesota DVS online portal to take care of fees for reinstatement.
+If your driver’s license is suspended or revoked, you can visit the Minnesota DVS online portal to pay the reinstatement fees.

 There are also plenty of other rules for driving on Minnesota’s roadways.